Hilbert schemes, commuting matrices, and hyperk\"ahler geometry

-Restricting this description to real curves, we obtain the above pseudo-hyperk\"ahler structure for $g=0$ and any odd $d$ (for even $d$ there are no real rational curves in the above sense) as a hyperk\"ahler quotient of an open subset of a flat quaternionic vector space by a non-reductive Lie group.
-There is also an analogous description of the natural hypersymplectic structure on cohomologically stable twisted rational curves (of any degree) which are invariant under an antilinear involution of $\oP^3$, the fixed point set of which is $\oR\oP^3$.
+Restricting this description to real curves, we obtain the above pseudo-hyperk\"ahler structure for $g=0$ and any odd $d$ (for even $d$ there are no real rational curves in the above sense) as a hyperk\"ahler quotient of an open subset of a flat quaternionic vector space by a nonreductive Lie group.
+There is also an analogous description of the natural hypersymplectic structure on cohomologically stable nonplanar curves of genus $0$ and any degree which are invariant under an antilinear involution of $\oP^3$, the fixed point set of which is $\oR\oP^3$.

 We briefly describe the structure and the content of the paper.
 In the next section we provide alternative (to the one given by Nakajima \cite{Nak}) descriptions of the Hilbert scheme $(\cx^2)^{[n]}$ and of its open subset of non-collinear points.
 In \S 2 we discuss the above-mentioned correspondence between algebraic curves and commuting matrix polynomials.
 In \S 3 we restrict our attention to space curves, and show how to construct a twistor space $Z_d\to \oP^1$, the sections of which can be identified with either a) algebraic curves of fixed degree, or b) equivalence classes of certain commuting pairs of polynomials.
 Section 4 discusses complexified hyperk\"ahler and hypercomplex structures and their quotients.
-Finally, in \S 5 we apply these ideas and results to rational space curves and show that in this case the description b) of sections of $Z_d$ is equivalent to a complexified hyperk\"ahler quotient.
+Finally, in \S 5 we apply these ideas and results to genus $0$ space curves and show that in this case the description b) of sections of $Z_d$ is equivalent to a complexified hyperk\"ahler quotient.

 \begin{remark} Throughout the paper a {\em curve} means a projective Cohen-Macaulay scheme of pure dimension $1$. \end{remark} This work has been carried out while both authors were members of, and the second author was fully funded by the DFG Priority Programme 2026 ``Geometry at infinity", the support of which is gratefully acknowledged.
 The authors also thank Michael Bulois and Israel Vainsencher for pointing out mistakes in an earlier version of the paper.
+Last, but not least, we are grateful to the anonymous referees for many helpful comments, which resulted in a greatly improved presentation.